codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did Mozart kill all his chickens?
-Because when he asked them who the best composer was, they'd all say "Bach bach bach!"
+Why did the girl smear peanut butter on the road?
+To go with the traffic jam.

 ## Daily Trivia

-How many bytes are in a single Kibibyte?
+What does LTS stand for in the software market?
- 1. 1024
+ 1. Ludicrous Transfer Speed
- 2. 2400
+ 2. Long Term Support
- 3. 1000
+ 3. Long Taco Service
- 4. 1240
+ 4. Ludicrous Turbo Speed

 <details>
   <summary>Answer</summary>
-  1024
+  Long Term Support
 </details>